timescale/docs/api/rollup-hyperloglog.md

 ) RETURNS Hyperloglog
 ```

 Returns a hyperloglog by aggregating over the union of the input elements.
+Since hyperloglog is designed to be mergeable, `rollup`
+does not compound errors.
+Union of hyperloglogs of different bucket size is currently not supported.

 For more information about approximate count distinct functions, see the
 [hyperfunctions documentation][hyperfunctions-approx-count-distincts].